snowdj/code-n-fold/_drafts/m3d-print.md

 title: The Micro 3D Printer
 category: Gadgets
 tags:
-- presentation
+- 3d print
-- http
+- m3d
-- internet
+- micro
 type: post
 excerpt: My new gadget, the {% extlink M3D - Micro 3D Printer http://printm3d.com %} is a cheap and easy to use 3d printer designed for personal use.
 image: header-http.png